ibragimovakr/Project-208/README.md

 - [Slides](slides/main.pdf)

 ## Abstract
-Recent advances in generative modeling have significantly improved perceptual quality in image super-resolution (SR).
-However, a fundamental trade-off between reconstruction fidelity and inference speed remains unresolved.
-Diffusion-based approaches achieve state-of-the-art visual realism but require multiple iterative denoising steps, limiting their suitability for real-time applications.
-In contrast, single-step models optimized with pixel-wise losses provide fast inference yet often produce overly smooth results with insufficient high-frequency detail.
-In this work, we investigate the applicability of the Generative Drifting framework to the task of single-step super-resolution.
-We propose a conditional adaptation of the drifting mechanism that learns a direct transport map from the distribution of low-resolution images to the distribution of high-resolution images in a single forward pass.
-Our central hypothesis is that the learned drifting field can effectively model the residual structure between degraded and clean image manifolds, enabling high-fidelity reconstruction without iterative refinement.
-We evaluate the proposed approach on standard SR benchmarks using PSNR, SSIM, and LPIPS metrics, together with inference time analysis.
-The method is compared against representative GAN-based architectures and distilled diffusion models to assess both perceptual quality and computational efficiency.
+This work studies the applicability of the Generative Drifting framework to one-step image super-resolution.
+Generative Drifting models generation as a deterministic transport between probability distributions, where a learned vector field shifts samples from a source distribution toward a target one.
+We propose a conditional drifting formulation that learns a direct transport map from low-resolution images to high-resolution images in a single forward pass.
+The approach aims to capture residual structure between degraded and clean image manifolds without iterative refinement.
+The method is evaluated on standard super-resolution benchmarks using PSNR, SSIM, and LPIPS, and compared with GAN-based and distilled diffusion models in terms of reconstruction quality and inference time.
 ## Keywords
 Generative Drifting, Super-Resolution, One-Step Generation, Conditional Diffusion